There are two methods to check the engine oil level on Mercedes-Benz cars.

-Do not overfill the einge with oil.
+Do not overfill the engine with oil.
 If the oil level is above the upper max mark or you get Reduce Engine Oil Level warning on your instrument cluster, oil should be drained or siphoned out.
-Engine overfilled with oil can cause damage to engine and catalytic converter.
+An engine overfilled with oil can cause damage to the engine and catalytic converter.

-The easiest way to remove oil from an overfilled engine, is to use a a oil fluid extractor.
+The easiest way to remove oil from an overfilled engine, is to use an oil fluid extractor.
 You can use the electrical 12-volt oil extractor or a Fluid Removing Pump System and insert the tube into the oil dipstick tube.

-Remove half a quart and check the oil level again.
+Remove half a quart and recheck the oil level.

-If you have confirmed that the oil level is correct, but you still get the warning you should consider replacing the Engine Oil Level Sensor.
+If you have confirmed that the oil level is correct but still get the warning, you should consider replacing the Engine Oil Level Sensor.

 Messages on instrument cluster: